 I’ve learned the hard way to only let people in who share my level of integrity.
 I’ve been used a lot, my ideas stolen and I’ve introduced the wrong type of people to important people in my network.

 As a leader, I’ve learned that no matter how badly you want success and advancement for someone, they need to have the core skills.
-The lesson there is don’t promote people based on anything else other than capability to do the job.
+The lesson here is don’t promote people based on anything else other than the capability to do the job.
 Otherwise, you are setting them up to fail and that is deeply unfair.

 I’ve also learned that you can’t lead to be liked, all you actually need is your team’s respect.
 I found this particularly hard leading teams of young women.
 You want to be everyone’s friend but you also have a bottom line to manage and in my case, an audience target to deliver.
 If you’re nice but not particularly well-respected, it can come crashing down pretty quickly when you have to make a hard decision.
 I think that is where the consistency comes in—be the example, always.
 Even when you want to kick and scream, show your team why you are the leader.